hrehman200/apidata/Readme.md

 3. Create database and import the schema from the schema folder

-4. Srap the properties by running the scrap.php script from the command line.
+4. Scrap the properties by running the scrap.php script from the command line.

     ```sh
     php scrap.php